-Alongside traditional financial risk/reward analysis techniques, the group performs targeted screening to examine the sustainability policies, performance, practices and impacts of issuing companies, in order to avoid investing in companies that do not adhere to our principles.
+Alongside traditional financial risk/reward analysis techniques, the Group performs targeted screening to examine the sustainability policies, performance, practices and impacts of issuer companies, to avoid investing in companies that do not adhere to our principles.

 We consider financial instruments to be high ESG risk investments if they are issued by companies that:

 - produce weapons that, when used normally, could violate fundamental humanitarian principles (cluster bombs, anti-personnel mines, nuclear weapons);

 - are involved in serious or systematic violations of human rights;

 - are involved in serious environmental damage;